We all have been degraded. We all will be the greatest. - The Maine

 And so the three had embarked into the desert.

 There was a man dangling from one of her traps.
 As Clove had begun to cut down the rope, Felix had clenched his hands around her wrists, and yelled at the victim to run.
-Clove had screamed in frustration, smacking him across the face, and he'd forced himself not to hit her back, effectively relapsing himself.
+Clove had screamed in frustration, smacking him across the face, and he'd forced himself not to hit her back, in effect risking to relapse himself.

 "What the hell did you do that for?"

-Her eyes had narrowed lethally, "What's the point?
+Her eyes had narrowed lethally.
+"What's the point?
 It hasn't made me happier.
 I'm the punchline to every joke you ever made.
-Twenty-years-old and pregnant with my second baby in two years.
-I'm a screw up, and I'm going to ruin this one just-"
+Twenty and pregnant with my second baby in two years.
+I'm a nutcase.
+I've got the papers to prove it and I'm going to ruin this one just—"

 Felix's animosity had ebbed only a little, and he'd pulled her back, quietly arguing, "No, E, you're not.
 You won the Hunger Games, won the war, got married, and had a child.
 I'd say that's a pretty fucking successful life."